Anantha Poongatre: Release and reception

 The film was released on 27 May 1999.
 It won two Tamil Nadu State Awards with the Tamil Nadu State Film Award for Best Dialogue Writer going to Shivaram Gandhi while it also won the Tamil Nadu State Film Award for Best Film Portraying Woman in Good Light.
-The film was remade as Subhakaryam in Telugu and later in Kannada as Rajakumari.
+The film was remade in Telugu as Subhakaryam and later in Kannada as Rajakumari.

 Critical reception

 K. N. Vijiyan of New Straits Times, writes "Generally go for this movie if you are an Ajith, Karthik or Meena fan.
 It has star value and good comedy".
 K. P. S. of Kalki praised Raj Kapoor's screenplay, performances of Ajith and Karthik and Deva's music but felt Meena and Malavika came and went and concluded saying due to routine plot and sentiments could not enjoy happiness in this breeze of happiness.
 D. S. Ramanujam of The Hindu wrote, "The triangle love tale takes enjoyable proportions thanks to the good handling of the plot by director Raj Kapoor", also appreciating the cinematography and dialogues.